Okay, this is the page that's just for those of you who wonder about the man behind the books.

 My love for writing began with a passion for stories that began when I was probably about four years old.
 I wrote my first short story when I was about six years old, first play in fourth grade, and I kept my fifth grade classmates enthralled by reading to them aloud a serial novella I wrote about a young girl's kidnapping.
 My first publication came in 1991 with Obsessed in Dell's lauded horror line, Abyss.
 Penance quickly followed.
 Since then, I have been writing what I cared most about: gay themed romance and sometimes, romance with a dark twist.
-To date, I have more than twenty books in print, with digital-only shorts and novellas doubling that number.
+To date, I have more almost forty books in print, with digital-only shorts and novellas doubling that number.

 In what little spare time I have, my passion for stories continues with a deep and abiding interest in reading (I am never not reading a book, and my favorite authors include Flannery O'Connor, James Purdy, Patricia Highsmith, Stephen King, and Ruth Rendell).
 I also love stories told in the media of movies and theater.
 I was a theater critic for nine years with the Chicago weekly, Windy City Times.